 Temperature Tests

 A difference in final temperature was observed between the test specimens.
 Of the test specimens, SP600 had the largest difference in temperature.
-Tthis is most likely due to darkening of the test specimen during surface polishing.
+This is most likely due to darkening of the test specimen during surface polishing.
 The specimen with the second highest temperature difference was test specimen Normal.
 There is a noticeable difference in how fast the temperature rose and the final temperature of the specimen after 30 minutes.
 In future studies, analysis could be performed to calculate the total amount of heat transferred.
 This can then be used to obtain the amount of radiant heat transferred.
 After obtaining the amount of radiant heat transferred, one could then study how surface texture affects emissivity.
 “Properties of emissivity strongly depend on surface conditions… This uncertainty is largely due to the difficulty in characterizing and describing the surface conditions precisely”.
 (P.889 TFS) Also further analysis could be done pertaining surface texture and its effects on total amount of heat transferred.
 In the Appendix are figures that display obtained temperature-time data and potential analysis of heat transferred.

 Conclusion